GAEgeler/tilldata_2017/README.md

 In this study we focus on models and techniques aiming at directly activating behavioral change.
 In other words how can canteen guests be persuaded to choose vegetarian or vegan dishes that conserve resources more often due to a changed offer?
 Main result changing the meal offer changes the purchase behavior.

-Main publication will be published in 2020 however in german: Egeler, G.A., & Baur, P. (2019).
-Transdisziplinäres Feldexperiment in zwei Hochschulmensen: Auswertungen der Menü-Verkäufe (NOVANIMAL Working Paper).
-In preparation, Wädenswil: ZHAW
+Main publication will be published in 2020 however in german: Egeler, GA. & Baur, P. (2019).
+Menüwahl in der Hochschulmensa: Fleisch oder Vegi?
+Ergebnisse eines 12-wöchigen Feldexperiments (NOVANIMAL Working Paper, No. 5).
+Wädenwsil: ZHAW. https://doi.org/10.21256/zhaw-1405

 For further information visit our webpage: www.novanimal.ch